Orientations without forbidden patterns on three vertices: Constraint Digraph

-\begin{proposition} Let $G$ be a graph and $F$ a simple set.
-If Algorithm \ref{alg:tarjan} outputs a $\{\texttt{true},\texttt{false} \}$-colouring of the vertices in $D^+$ then vertices with colour \texttt{true} induce an $F$-free orientation of $G$. \end{proposition} \begin{proof} Clearly, if $(x,y)$ is marked with \texttt{true}, then $(y,x)$ is marked with \texttt{false}.
+\begin{proof} Clearly, if $(x,y)$ is marked with \texttt{true}, then $(y,x)$ is marked with \texttt{false}.
 Also, every vertex receives one and only one truth colour.
-Hence the \texttt{true}-coloured vertices of $D^+$ induce an orientation of $G$; this is, if $(x,y)$ is marked \texttt{true}, then $xy$ is oriented as $(x,y)$.
-We now prove that it is an $F$-free orientation of $G$.
+Hence the \texttt{true}-coloured vertices of $D^+$ induce an orientation of $G$; that is, if $(x,y)$ is marked \texttt{true}, then $xy$ is oriented as $(x,y)$.
+We now prove that this orientation is an $F$-free orientation of $G$.
 To do so, we must prove that for any two oriented edges $(x,y),(w,z) \in V^+$ that induce an oriented graph in $F$, then at least one is marked with \texttt{false}.
 By construction of $A^+$, it must happen that if $(x,y)$ and $(w,z)$ induce an oriented graph in $F$ then $(x,y) \to (z,w)$ and $(w,z) \to (y,x)$.
-Hence it is adequate to show that if $(x,y)$ is marked with \texttt{true} and $(x,y) \to (z,w)$, then $(z,w)$ is also marked with \texttt{true}.
+Hence, we show that if $(x,y)$ is marked with \texttt{true} and $(x,y) \to (z,w)$, then $(z,w)$ is also marked with \texttt{true}.
 Since the algorithm marks all the vertices in the same strong component at once, it suffices to show that for any two strong components $S_1$ and $S_2$ of $D^+$, if $S_1$ is \texttt{true}-coloured and $S_1$ reaches $S_2$, then $S_2$ is also \texttt{true}-coloured.
 Suppose that $S_1$ is marked with \texttt{true} and it reaches $S_2$, but $S_2$ is \texttt{false}-coloured.
-Since $S_1$ reaches $S_2$, $S_2<S_1$, where $<$ is the reverse topological order of the strong components of $D^+$.
-Since $S_2$ is marked with \texttt{false} it means that $\overline{S_2}$ was processed before $S_2$ (i.e. $\overline{S_2} < S_2$).
-Analogously $S_1 < \overline{S_1}$.
-Transitivity of $<$, implies that $\overline{S_2} < \overline{S_1}$.
+Since $S_1$ reaches $S_2$, then $S_2<S_1$, where $<$ is the reverse topological order of the strong components of $D^+$.
+Since $S_2$ is marked with \texttt{false} it means that $\overline{S_2}$ was processed before $S_2$ (i.e.\ $\overline{S_2} < S_2$).
+Analogously, we see that $S_1 < \overline{S_1}$.
+The transitivity of $<$ implies that $\overline{S_2} < \overline{S_1}$.
 Since $S_1$ reaches $S_2$, by Proposition~\ref{reversedpath}, $\overline{S_2}$ reaches $\overline{S_1}$, then $\overline{S_1} < \overline{S_2}$.
-Previous inequalities yield the following chain, $\overline{S_1} < \overline{S_2} < S_2 < S_1 < \overline{S_1}$.
+The previous inequalities yield the following chain, $\overline{S_1} < \overline{S_2} < S_2 < S_1 < \overline{S_1}$.
 From which we conclude that $\overline{S_1} = \overline{S_2}$; equivalently $S_1 = S_2$.
 This contradicts that the algorithm does not assign two different truth values to the same component.
 Therefore if $S_1$ reaches $S_2$ and $S_1$ is marked with \texttt{true}, $S_2$ is marked with \texttt{true} as well. \end{proof}